 Compares very well as compared to Oklahoma State University and to commercial software vendors.

 I think NERSC is doing much better compared to a number of NPACI and DoD sites.

 superior to bnl/rcf.

-Much better in terms of reliablility and easier accessability (no freeking out about security, which messes up the whole system).
+Much better in terms of reliability and easier accessibility (no freaking out about security, which messes up the whole system).
 I'm comparing to RCF ant BNL.

 It compares very well with other centers I have used (NCSA, ASC, ARL)

-NERSC compares very favorably to the Pittisburgh Supercomputer Center, the National Center for Supercomputer Applications and the San Diego Supercomputer center.
+NERSC compares very favorably to the Pittsburgh Supercomputer Center, the National Center for Supercomputer Applications and the San Diego Supercomputer center.

 Blows their doors off!
 PSC (Pitt.
 SC Center) was so challenging to use we spent weeks just trying to finish one simulation.

 The other farms I've used don't provide any consulting support at all.